isabella232/training-workshop/instructions/part-1-lesson-4.md

 # Lesson

-## Verify test and production apps running and empty
+## Verify test website is running and empty

 - Browse to your `Test` environment web site: [student-app-url-test]
 - Verify that it is running the Azure default web site